Speak to an expert

 The installers will keep you informed as to what work has been done and what will happen next.
 Likewise, when a job spans over several days, they will tidy up at the end of each day.

-Some customers are surprised by how much equipment and space is required, there are a lot of components to a properly specified heat pump system, but don’t worry, the installation will be very neat and tidy once completed.
+Some customers are surprised by how much equipment and space a heat pump system needs.
+There are many parts to a well-designed system.
+But don’t worry, the installation will be neat and tidy when it’s done.

 At this stage of this process, you are required to pay the remainder of the balance of the total cost.
 Please feel free to ask any questions.